Hansje te Velde MBACP Counsellor Psychotherapist Supervisor

 The location of my practice is close to the centre of Leamington Spa in a quiet street with ample free parking and within easy reach of main roads, bus stops and railway station.

-I practice gestalt therapy - see below - which is a humanistic therapy.
+My core training and practice is gestalt therapy - see below - which is a humanistic therapy.
+Other training and learning influences have become integrated in my work.

-I work with individuals and with couples and from time to time I run groups.
+I work with individuals and from time to time I run groups.

 You may be seeking counselling or therapy when you are: